Homemade Soap; Loofah Soap Recipe

 Measure distilled water and place in a large heat tolerant bowl.
 I place a piece of newspaper in the kitchen sink and put the water bowl on top of the paper.

 For safety measures wear goggles, glove up and wear a long sleeve shirt because this next step is working with lye.
 Measure the correct amount of sodium hydroxide and pour into distilled water slowly while stirring until the lye is dissolved.
 Be careful not to splash the liquid out of the bowl.
 The reaction of water and lye will lead to high temperatures.
 You can even feel the heat if you place your hand above the bowl.
-Notice below when the lye was added to room temperature distilled water the temperature reached 152.4 degrees Fahrenheight.
+Notice below when the lye was added to room temperature distilled water the temperature reached 152.4 degrees Fahrenheit.
 Now, that’s some hot stuff so be extremely careful!
 Working with lye can be dangerous so it is highly recommended to wear protective equipment and don’t have any children or animals around when working with lye.

 Leave bowl in sink and allow to cool to about 100 – 110 degrees Fahrenheit.
 In the meantime move on to the next step.